ChrisTheFish96/Databasis-in-SQLite/README.md

 # Database-in-SQLite

 ## Description
-An example program to create a database in SQLite to manage a bookstore which can easily be adapted to any other stock keeping scenario.
+An example program to create a database in SQLite to manage a bookstore which can easily be adapted to any other stockkeeping scenario.

 ## Table of Contents
 1. Installation